What is an Air Valve ? Air Valve Types – Air Release Valve

 • Empty Pipelines

-Pipelines not in operations are occupied with air.
+Pipelines not in operation are occupied with air.
 Most of it is evacuated during startup, but some air pockets can remain in the system.

 • Air in The Fluid

-Depending on the temperature and pressure, liquids like water can contain trapped or dissolved air.
-During fluid flow, it separates from the liquid and can become trapped at the system’s high points.
+Liquids like water can contain trapped or dissolved air depending on the temperature and pressure.
+It separates from the liquid during fluid flow and can become trapped at the system’s high points.
 Also, in pipelines conveying sewage, the liquid waste can undergo chemical reactions and evolve into gases that can get trapped in the wastewater system.

 • Mechanical Equipment

-Air can also get into the pipeline through mechanical systems like pumps, pipe joints, valves, etc. Leaks or faulty seals in these components can lead to air infiltrating the piping system
+Air can also enter the pipeline through mechanical systems like pumps, pipe joints, valves, etc. Leaks or faulty seals in these components can lead to air infiltrating the piping system.

 Air Valves perform two important functions in a piping system.
 They maintain system design efficiency and provide system protection.
-System efficiency is maintained by venting air via the air valves from the system that can restrict flow and increase pumping costs.
+System efficiency is maintained by venting air via the air valves from the system, which can restrict flow and increase pumping costs.

-Protection is provided by exhausting and admitting air through the air valves during system operations including start-up, shutdown, and critical conditions such as power failures or line breaks.
-The exhausting and admitting of air during these conditions will reduce the potential for destructive surges and water hammer normally associated with uncontrolled air or a vacuum condition within the piping system.
+Protection is provided by exhausting and admitting air through the air valves during system operations, including start-up, shutdown, and critical conditions such as power failures or line breaks.
+The exhausting and admitting air during these conditions will reduce the potential for destructive surges and water hammer normally associated with uncontrolled air or a vacuum within the piping system.

 How does an Air Valve work?

 Automatic air release valves are installed at the highest points in a pipeline where air naturally collects.
 Air bubbles enter the valve and displace the liquid inside, lowering the liquid level.
-When the level drops to where it no longer buoys the float, the float drops.
+It drops when the level drops to where it no longer buoys the float.
 This motion pulls the seat away from the orifice, triggering the valve to open and vent the accumulated air into the atmosphere.

 As the air is vented, liquid re-enters the valve, once again buoying the float, lifting it until the seat presses against the orifice, closing the valve.
 This cycle automatically repeats as often as necessary to maintain an air-free system.

-Proper installation is critical to the operation of air release valves.
+Proper installation is critical to the operation of air-release valves.
 Because these valves are designed to release air from the piping system, they should be placed where the air is most likely to collect.
-Install them at system high points in the vertical position with the inlet down.
-Remember to add a shut-off valve below the valve in the event servicing is required.
+Install them at system high points vertically with the inlet down.
+Remember to add a shut-off valve below the valve if servicing is required.

 Applications of Air Valves